sreeharsha-rav/typescript-projects/photo-caption/README.md

 # Photo Caption Contest

 This is a backend for a platform where users can participate in a photo caption contest.
 The server hosts few images and provides endpoint to authenticate and authorize users, upload images, and submit captions for the images.
+Some responses are cached to improve performance.

 ## Table of Contents